Hazy Sunshine For Your Sunday

 Pleasant Conditions Heading Into The Week

 Quad Cities, IA -- High pressure moving into the upper Midwest will bring some sunshine to the region, but that smoky haze from western wildfires isn’t going away anytime soon.
-Air quality could be an issue for some today, as highs range from the 70′s to the lower 80′s, all taking place under a milky looking sky.
+An AIR QUALITY ALERT remains in effect for the entire state of Iowa until Noon Monday.
+The smoke plume from the Canadian wildfires continues to impact the state.
+Until the plume clears around noon on Monday, fine particulate levels over the EPA health standard are expected.
+Air quality could be an issue for some this afternoon, as highs range from the 70′s to the lower 80′s.
 Looking toward the work week, we can expect a stretch of sunshine, a few clouds, and pleasant temperatures.
 A gradual warming trend will take place with highs starting out in the 70′s Monday, reaching the middle 80′s by Friday.

 TODAY: Mostly sunny skies, breezy winds and a smoky haze.
 High: 82°.
 Wind: N 10-15+ mph.